yuichiis/rindow-openblas-ffi/README.md

 ============

 - PHP 8.1 or PHP8.2 or PHP8.3
-- Windows or Linux(Ubuntu 20.04 or Debian 12 or later)
+- Windows or Linux(Ubuntu 20.04 or Debian 12 or later) or MacOS
-- OpenBLAS
+- OpenBLAS or vecLib(MacOS)

 How to download and setup
 =========================